jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Note that the alternative is partially installed, even without `--force`.
 But since the link is not installed, it won't work as expected.

-# ?

-If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for the group (one master and possibly one or several slaves).
-Otherwise,  a  new  group, set  to  automatic  mode,  will  be added  with  this information.
-If the group is in automatic mode, and the newly added alternatives' priority is higher than any  other installed alternatives for this group,  the symlinks will be updated to point to the newly added alternatives.

-# ?

-What happens if I try to install a new alternative using a link which is already present in update-alternatives state info?

-It fails:

-    $ sudo update-alternatives --install /usr/local/bin/AA xx /usr/bin/a2ping 789
-    update-alternatives: error: alternative link /usr/local/bin/AA is already managed by ee~

-using a name which is already present in update-alternatives state info?

-The old link is removed, and the new one is installed:

-    $ sudo update-alternatives --install /usr/local/bin/XX ee /usr/bin/a2ping 789
-    update-alternatives: renaming ee link from /usr/local/bin/AA to /usr/local/bin/XX~
-    $ ls -l /usr/local/bin/AA
-    ls: cannot access '/usr/local/bin/AA': No such file or directory~

 ##
 # How to remove a path choice for a master alternative?